 I am an Assistant Professor in the Department of Media and Information, of the College of Communication Arts and Sciences at Michigan State University.
 I also lead the Behavior, Information and Technology Lab (BITLab).

-Some keywords to describe my research interests are: algorithmic curation, personalization, information privacy, feedback loops, sociotechnical systems, user-contributed content, human computer interaction
+My work is currently funded by NSF awards CNS-1115926 and IIS-1217212, and by an endowment to MSU from AT&T. Some keywords to describe my research interests are: algorithmic curation, personalization, automation, information privacy, feedback loops, sociotechnical systems, user-contributed content, human computer interaction.

 During Summer 2015 you can find me most days in the BITLab (251 CAS).